Needed Changes in the 12th Amendment of the U.S. Constitution-Part Six By Harsha Sankar

 The 12th Amendment should be changed to reflect this preceding as the 14th Amendment has changed the nation in 1868.
 Since the center of government authority was shifted to the federal government in Washington D.C., the 12th Amendment needs to be altered so that there is Separation Of Powers between the President and Vice-President.
 Checks and Balances are needed between those two officeholders so it is imperative that certain divisions are made.

 If the simple majority of Vice-Presidential electors are unable to choose the winner of the Vice-President race, then the simple majority of members of the House of Representatives chooses the Vice-President.
-Since the Vice-Presidential position is based on the Population Based Democratic Model, the federal lower house must choose the winning candidate if the electors are unable to do so.
+Due to the fact that the Vice-Presidential position is based on the Area-Based Democratic Model, the federal lower house, which is based on the Population-Based Democratic Model, must choose the winning candidate if the electors are unable to do so.
+The method of cross-verification is needed for the choosing of head executives for the purposes of checks and balances.
+If each head executives are chosen off the same Democratic Model that the federal legislators who do the choosing are based on, too much power is centralized in a specific mode.
+This would make the VPOTUS too "Imperial Democratic" or the POTUS too "direct democratic".

-If the electors cannot choose the Vice-President, the majority of the members of the House of Representatives must then be given the task to do just that since the Vice-Presidential position, just like the federal lower house, is based on the Population Based Democratic Model.
+lower house, is based on the Population-Based Democratic Model.
+If the electors cannot choose the President, the majority of the members of the U.S. Senate must then be given the task to do just that since the Presidential position, unlike the federal upper house, is based on the Population-Based Democratic Model.
+The democratic models of the position of federal legislators should be different than the individual whom these federal legislators choose as a specific head executive.

 0 Comments: